jeffsikes/box464-lab-eleventy-spiderpig/README.md

 Change the .env variable for "MARVEL_CHARACTER_ID" to your preferred character id.

 # Install Packages
-There are a few packages to install first.
+There are a few packages to install first from the terminal.

 ```
 npm install